BAK2K3/hard-drivers/README.md

 ## Testing

+### Testing User Stories

+To conceptually test the User Stories, their respective Conditions of Satisfaction were assessed.

+**As a visitor to the website, I want to know what your company does.**

+1. Conditions of Satisfaction
+    * The company ethos and purpose is communicated on the splash page.
+    * The branding is clear, consistent across the site, and unambiguous.

+**As a potential customer, I want to know what services you provide.**

+1. Conditions of Satisfaction
+    * The key services are outlined.
+    * Each key service is important, sellable, and merits being detailed in isolation.
+    * The service descriptions are bite sized, and easy to digest.

+**As an interested customer, I want to know how much the service costs.**

+1. Conditions of Satisfaction
+    * The cost of parts and the cost of service is transparent and differentiated.
+    * The breakdown of cost of service is detailed yet convincing.

+**As a convinced customer, I want to be able to easily make an enquiry.**

+1. Conditions of Satisfaction
+    * The enquiry feature is accessible on every page.
+    * The enquiry feature is clear, and stands out.
+    * The enquiry form simple, functional, and intuitive.

 ### Automated Testing

+Automated testing was completed via third party applications, in order to assess the markdown syntax and logical application of the languages/frameworks used.

 1. **[W3 Markup Validation](https://validator.w3.org/) - HTML Validation**
     * The project's HTML was validated using the automated W3 Markup Validator.